 Few words about the lab

-The Laboratory of Physiology, Ecology and Environment (ex-LBLGC) UPRES EA1207 was created under in January, 2000.
-This day, it is constituted of 4 research teams called respectively:
+The Laboratory of Physiology, Ecology and Environment (ex-LBLGC) UPRES 1207 was created in January, 2000.
+Today, it is constituted of 4 research teams called respectively:

 - Trees and Responses to Hydric and Environmental Constraints (Pr Stéphane MAURY and coll.) ;